Kaiser08Jonas/Godot-SaveManager/README.md

 SaveManager.save_data("save1", data)
 ```

+"save1" is the name given to the file after saving.
 If a new process is requested while a storage process is running, it is placed in a queue.
 As soon as the current process is finished, one process after the other is processed automatically.

 ### Load data